OllieJones/index-wp-mysql-for-speed/readme.txt

 == Upgrade Notice ==

+We've added support for versions of WordPress back to 4.2 (the version when utf8mb4 burst on the scene and required prefix indexes).

 We've added a Database Health section to the About tab.
 It shows some current performance measurements made from your MySQL / MariaDB database server, similar to the stored ones shown in monitor displays.

 We've removed various programming-language incompatibilities with php 8.2.

 We now use backticks to delimit table names, giving compatibility with some strange plugins.

+We've fixed some bugs.

 == Screenshots ==